ADA Eligibility Assessments

 Meet Our Mobility Management Experts

-Michael has more than 15 years of experience working with public transit systems and has an in-depth understanding of paratransit operations, travel instruction, assessments, and the ADA.
+Michael has nearly 20 years of experience working with public transit systems and has an in-depth understanding of paratransit operations, travel instruction, assessments, and the ADA.
 Before joining MTM, he served as the Assistant Director of Customer Service and Paratransit for the Akron, Ohio METRO RTA, where he managed the agency’s 65 vehicle paratransit fleet, created a new paratransit eligibility determination process, and developed a nationally recognized travel training program.
-Michael is also active in several industry organizations, serving as the chair of the Ohio Public Transit Association’s Paratransit Peers Group and as President Elect of the Association of Travel Instruction.
+Michael is also active in several industry organizations, having served as the chair of the Ohio Public Transit Association’s Paratransit Peers Group and as past President of the Association of Travel Instruction.

 Regional Director, Mobility Management